What Is The Goal Of Meditation? + 10 Benefits Of Meditating & How To Do Meditate Step-By-Step

 In mantra meditation, you focus on a particular word or phrase.
 This could be a Sanskrit mantra or any word that has meaning for you.
 The mantra serves as your focal point, and you can either repeat it silently in your head or chant it out loud.
 Repeating a word or phrase effectively quiets the mind and cultivates a deeper connection with yourself.

-How to meditate – 6 steps to achieving peace & clarity
+How to meditate in 6 steps

-1. First, find a calm and quiet environment free from distractions.
+1. Find a calm and quiet environment

-2. Come into a comfortable posture.
+2. Come into a comfortable seat

-The traditional position is cross-legged, but I recommend sitting on a cushion or pillow to elevate the hips and relieve tension.
+The traditional meditation position is sitting cross-legged, but I recommend sitting on a cushion or pillow to elevate the hips and relieve tension.
 If cross-legged doesn't work for you, simply extend your legs and sit with your back against the wall.

-3. Close your eyes and become aware of your body.
+3. Close your eyes

+Close your eyes and become aware of your body.
 Notice any sensations you may feel.
 If you observe any tension, consciously soften and relax those body parts.

-4. Bring your awareness to your breathing.
+4. Bring your awareness to your breathing

 5. Start to breathe normally with conscious awareness